 - Cracks or gaps in the bond beam.

-- Soggy soil near the pool, spa, pumps or pool plumbing equipment.
+- Soggy soil or grass near the pool, spa, pumps or pool plumbing equipment.

 Leak Detection Test No. 1: The Evaporation Test

 In the evaporation test, author Tamminen suggests filling a bucket and placing it on the deck next to the pool or spa.
 With an indelible pen, mark the level in the bucket and also for the pool or spa.
 Turn off the circulation.
 Wait a few days, then mark the new level in the bucket and pool or spa.
 Both the bucket and pool water should evaporate equally (using inches or centimeters).
 If the pool or spa level is significantly more, you may have yourself a leak.
 If the water levels evaporate at the same rate, then it is probably not a leak.

 - Prep: Carefully clean and brush the pool, paying attention to steps, corners and fittings.
 Begin your inspection on a calm day, since wind ripping the surface makes it hard to see small cracks.
 Squirt tile soap across the surface to increase visibility.